MicaForEveryone/MicaForEveryone/CONTRIBUTING.md

-# Contributing to Mica For Everyone
+# Contributing
+PRs are welcome, but please keep these notes in mind:
-PRs are welcome.
-Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
-Try to follow the code style of the project.
+* If possible, use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+* Try to follow the code style of the project.
-Also add your name to [MicaForEveryone.UI/SettingsView.xaml.cs#L18](MicaForEveryone.UI/SettingsView.xaml.cs#L18) to get in the list of contributors.
+* Add your name to [MicaForEveryone.UI/SettingsView.xaml.cs#L18](MicaForEveryone.UI/SettingsView.xaml.cs#L18) to get in the list of contributors.

 ## Translating
 * Fork the repository.